Lucas Chevalier: Lille

 Chevalier is a youth academy graduate of Lille.
 He was third-choice goalkeeper of club behind Mike Maignan and Orestis Karnezis during their league title winning 2020–21 season.
 In July 2021, he joined Ligue 2 club Valenciennes on a season long loan deal.
 He made his professional debut for the club on 18 September 2021 in a 1–1 draw against Pau.

 On 10 September 2022, Chevalier made his professional debut for his boyhood club with a strong performance against Marseille.
-A few weeks later, on 9 October, he stopped a penalty kick and made decisive saves in Lille 1–0 home win over Derby du Nord rivals Lens.
-He was praised for his performance that earned him a rating of 8/10 in La Voix du Nord and a spot in L'Équipe's Team of the Week.
+A few weeks later, on 9 October, he stopped a penalty kick and made decisive saves in Lille's 1–0 home win over Derby du Nord rivals Lens.
+He was praised for his performance that earned him a rating of 8/10 in La Voix du Nord and a spot in L'Équipes Team of the Week.
 After the game, he told to Prime Video Sport pundit Thierry Henry that former Lille keeper Mike Maignan phoned him before the game to advise and encourage him.
 In January 2023, Chevalier extended his contract with Lille until June 2027.

+On 2 October 2024, in his third season as Lille's starting goalkeeper, he took part in the 1–0 home win against Real Madrid in the 2024–25 UEFA Champions League league phase.
+Being one of the best Lille players on the pitch, his performance was praised by various national and international media including L'Équipe which gave him a rare rating of 9/10 after the match.

+Paris Saint-Germain

+On 9 August 2025, Chevalier moved to fellow Ligue 1 club Paris Saint-Germain, signing a five-year deal.
+4 days later, on 13 August 2025, Chevalier made his PSG debut at 2025 UEFA Super Cup against Tottenham Hotspur after PSG's first-choice goalkeeper Gianluigi Donnarumma was left out of the PSG squad.
+Chevalier played a major role during the penalty shootout, saving a penalty from Tottenham's Micky van de Ven as PSG went on to win the shootout 4–3.

 International career

 Chevalier is a former French youth international.
 He has appeared for under-16 and under-18 teams in friendlies.
+In 2024, he was called up to the France Olympic football team for the Olympics football tournament in a preliminary list alongside his Lille teammates Bafodé Diakité and Leny Yoro.
+However, the three players were eventually retained by their club due to the 2024–25 UEFA Champions League qualifying phase and play-off round played in August before the start of the Ligue 1 season.

+On 7 November 2024, Chevalier received his first call-up to the France national team.